 Read all of this.
 It’s tricky.

-Install OpenSSL 3.1 64-bit.
+Install OpenSSL 3.x 64-bit.
 Install Win64 OpenSSL, not the "Light" versions, which I believe do not contain the development files.
 The usual place to get OpenSSL binaries for Windows is:

 http://slproweb.com/products/Win32OpenSSL.html